sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

 (last year) PhD student at MPIA, Heidelberg, Germany

 My research revolves around the characterization of exoplanets with space telescopes like Spitzer, Hubble, JWST, and the discovery of exocomets with TESS.
+My previous work includes:
+- non-detection of a thick CO2 atmosphere on TRAPPIST-1 c
+- PACMAN: a pipeline to reduce and analyze Hubble WCF3 data
+- Analysis of the lava planet K2-141 b
+- Detection of exocomets around beta Pictoris with TESS

 Contact
 -------